csjiet/keybinds-shortcuts-environment-setups/Github.md

 		- "untracked" (git has no idea about this file)

 - `git add {target}`
-	- Asks git to "add" all "untracked" files IN the local workspace by "staging" it TO "the Index".
+	- "Staging" operation: Asks git to "add" all "untracked" files IN the local workspace by "staging" it TO "the Index".
 	- Target:
 		- --all
 		- .
 		- {filename}

-- UNDO STAGING: git reset {optional: name_of_the_file}
+- UNDO STAGING:  `git reset `
+	- `git reset {optional: name_of_the_file}`  - undos staging for only the named files.
-	- Unstage all staged files from the Index
+	- Unstage all staged files (after using `git add`) from the Index
 	- {optional: name_of_the_file}
 		- unstage the specified file from the Index
-	- When you type git staus again, you will see that the files are "unstaged and modified"
+	- When you type git status again, you will see that the files are "unstaged and modified"

 - `git commit -{flag} {commit message} {optional: {description of the commit message}}`
 	- -m {commit message}: Commits the "staged code" at index to the local repository.
 (Note that code has to be staged and recognized by the Index before it can be committed.)